Reveals The Crucial Questions To Help Prevent Investment Fraud And Send The Con Artist Ducking For Cover

 Remember, an ounce of prevention is worth a pound of cure.
-Due diligence may be a pain in the neck but it is also necessary.
-It is simply a part of investing.
-Accept it or pay the price.
+Due diligence may be a pain in the neck, but it’s also necessary.
+It’s simply a part of investing.
+Accept it, or pay the price.

-Remember, once a con man gets your money then it’s gone forever.
-The only solution is to do your homework up front so that the con-man never gets the money in the first place.
+Remember, once a con man gets your money, it’s gone forever.
+The only solution is to do your homework upfront so the con man never gets the money in the first place.

 This article may not be uplifting, but the unfortunate reality of investing is you must be skeptical because fraud does exist.
 People get cheated every day.

-“You may be deceived if you trust too much, but you will live in torment of you do not trust enough.”
+“You may be deceived if you trust too much, but you’ll live in torment of you don’t trust enough.”– Frank Crane

-You must be prepared when that day occurs, and this due diligence checklist should provides the answers you need.
+You must be prepared when that day occurs, and this due diligence checklist will provides the answers you need.

 Want to Learn More about Investment?
 Pick Up a Copy of My Book.